airbytehq/airbyte/docs/cloud/getting-started-with-airbyte-cloud.md

 3. Select a destination:
     - To use an existing destination, select your desired destination from the **Destination** dropdown.
 Click **Use existing destination**.
-    - To set up a new destination, select the source you want to set up from the **Destination type** dropdown.
+    - To set up a new destination, select the destination you want to set up from the **Destination type** dropdown.
 The fields relevant to your destination are displayed.
-The Setup Guide provides information to help you fill out the fields for your selected source.
+The Setup Guide provides information to help you fill out the fields for your selected destination.
 Click **Set up destination**.

     The Set up the connection page is displayed.
 4. From the **Replication frequency** dropdown, select how often you want the data to sync from the source to the destination.

     **Note:** The default replication frequency is **Every 24 hours**.

-5. From the **Destination Namespace** dropdown, select the format in which you want the data to stored in the destination:
+5. From the **Destination Namespace** dropdown, select the format in which you want to store the data in the destination:

-    **Note:** The default namespace is **Mirror source structure**.
+    **Note:** The default configuration is **Mirror source structure**.

     <table>
     <tr>